- New York

-You could say that Lyon is where France originally elevated food into an art form and chef Paul Bocuse was the pioneer.
+You could say that Lyon is where France originally elevated food into an art form, and chef Paul Bocuse was the pioneer.
 The city still caters to gourmands of all budgets, although it's the haute cuisine that clearly stand out.
 It focuses on local traditions and produce, and the "bouchons" (the more traditional restaurants) are among the best spots to enjoy the more rustic cuisine washed down by the best French wines.

-Barcelona became the world-class city it is in large part due to its innovative contemporary Catalan cuisine.
+Barcelona became a world-class city in large part due to its innovative contemporary Catalan cuisine.
 It offers a wealth of fine restaurants where food is science and chefs like Ferran Adrià are also artists and scientists, while for the more conservative there are superb classic establishments serving the more traditional dishes.
 On top of that there's one of the world's best food markets, the Boqueria, not to mention the impressive Mercat de Santa Caterina.

 There is an extraordinary culinary movement in San Sebastian that goes beyond its impressive trio of 3-Michelin-star restaurants.
-This is a city that takes food very seriously and a place where a meal can be turned into an event.
-The best experience is visiting the La Brecha market in the morning and ending the day at any restaurant serving Basque-style tapas accompanied by local wines.
+This is a city that takes food very seriously, and a place where a meal can be turned into an event.
+The best experience is visiting the La Brecha market in the morning, and ending the day at any restaurant serving Basque-style tapas accompanied by local wines.

 Paris stands out for the plethora of fine dining restaurants but there's nothing better than the Parisian patisserie.
 After enjoying the creativity of some of the world's greatest chefs (Alain Ducasse, Joël Robuchon, Alain Passard), the real Paris food experience is giving in to temptation and having the mouth-watering pastries.
 And forget its dining scene's reputation as self-centered and pretentious -- Paris has embraced global cuisine in a big way.

 London currently has a thriving restaurant culture and that's not just because of celebrity chefs like Gordon Ramsay or Jamie Oliver.
-Its food markets like Borough remain memorable experiences, and even smaller spots like Neal's Yard remain lively and irresistible.
+Food markets like Borough remain memorable experiences, and even smaller spots like Neal's Yard remain lively and irresistible.
 Add the extraordinary culinary diversity of its multi-ethnic restaurants and you have one of the world's dining capitals.

 You could argue that the Danish capital became a food capital thanks to just one restaurant -- Noma, often praised as the world's best.
 But that assessment would not be fair.
 Noma exists because Copenhagen is a city that has refined its taste buds and offers an impressive range of restaurants catering to every taste.
 It's also the center of the Nordic food resurgence and there's a thriving café culture.

-Flavors and aromas are an integral part of Bangkok life and even the most picky foreigner ends up surrendering to the tempting street food.
+Flavors and aromas are an integral part of Bangkok life, and even the most picky foreigner ends up surrendering to the tempting street food.
 That's Thai food at its best and most authentic, and you haven't eaten until you've eaten on a Bangkok street.
-Spicy, sweet, salty, or sour, you can taste it all in one single meal, and with immigration adding other flavors of the world, the city has become the most relaxed and one of the best dining destinations in the world.
+Spicy, sweet, salty or sour, you can taste it all in one single meal, and with immigration adding other flavors of the world, the city has become the most relaxed and one of the best dining destinations in the world.